AI-team-UoA/DS-JedAI/README.md

 * `gridType`: Defines the Spatial Partitioner.
 Accepted values are `QUADTREE` and `KDBTREE`

-* `theta_measure`: Defines the longitude and latitude granularity used for indexing.
+* `thetaGranularity`: Defines the longitude and latitude granularity used for indexing.
 We recommend to use `avg2`, but other supported values are `max`, `min` and `avg`.

 * `matchingAlg`: Set the matching algorithm. **MORE INFORMATION WILL BE PUBLISHED LATER**.
 Accepted values are: